 Outro

-Several stumps sprinkled the top of Stumptop.
-It wasn’t pleasant to find a decent spot to sit because of the blackberries’ trailing vines.
-But the stumps were perfect for that.
+As the name suggests, stumps sprinkled the top of Stumptop.
+Finding a decent spot to sit wasn’t pleasant because of the blackberries’ trailing vines.
+But the few nearby stumps were perfect for seating.

-The cloudy sky had turned sunny as we walked down the road.
-We didn’t explore much else, but I especially enjoyed the view out to the valley.
-It’s pleasant, indeed.
+The cloudy sky turned sunny as we left the top and down the road.
+We didn’t explore much else as I was short on time.
+But I especially enjoyed the view of the valley; it’s pleasant, indeed.

 See more trip photos here.